 About Me

-I am a graduate student at Columbia University in the Department of Astronomy.
+I am a fifth year Ph.D. student at Columbia University in the Department of Astronomy.
+During my Ph.D., I was a LSSTC Data Science Fellow and National Osterbrock Leadership Fellow, and received the Canadian Graduate Research Scholarship from NSERC.
 I received my bachelor’s from the University of British Columbia in Physics & Astronomy, after which I worked as a Data Analytics Consultant at Ernst & Young.
-I am currently a NSERC PGS-D fellow.

 Research Interests